 To search for a particular file, press Control + P (or Command + P on a Mac) and type the search term.
 The source pane will display a list of all matching files as you type.
 You can use the up and down arrows to move through the list, and Return to open the file you want:

 To search for a particular substring in the file currently loaded into the source pane, press Control + F (or Command + F on a Mac) while the source pane is focused.
 Press Return to search.
-The debugger will display the number of matches in the code and outline each result:
+The debugger will display the number of matches in the code and highlight each result:

 You can also search for a string in all of the files included in the currently opened project.
 Press Shift + Ctrl + F (Windows and Linux) or Shift + Cmd + F (macOS) and then enter the string you are trying to find.